ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 https://www.iana.org/assignments/media-types with the registration information in this section for all media types listed above.

+[OPEN ISSUE: Solicit review of these allocations from domain experts.]

 ### "application/ppm-hpke-config" media type

 Type name: